-Departing from the Dicks Creek Gap trailhead, the hike follows the Appalachian Trail southbound until the trees open to reveal gorgeous views that include the sparkling waters of Lake Burton, Lake Seed, and Lake Rabun!
+Departing from the Dicks Creek Gap trailhead, the hiking trail follows the AT southbound until the trees open to reveal gorgeous views that include the sparkling waters of Lake Burton, Lake Seed, and Lake Rabun!

 The moderately difficult hike is 5.2 miles, gaining some 1,725 ft in elevation.

 If you’re looking for a short day-hike, but still want truly beautiful scenery along the way, the hike to the top of Ramrock Mountain is perfect.